ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 When used in an authentication challenge, the "PrivateToken" scheme uses the following attributes:

-- "challenge", which is a quoted string containing a base64url-encoded {{!RFC4648}}
+- "challenge", which contains a base64url-encoded {{!RFC4648}} TokenChallenge
-TokenChallenge value.
-Since the length of the challenge is not fixed, the base64url data MUST include padding.
-This MUST be unique for every 401 HTTP response to prevent replay attacks.
+ value.
+Since the length of the challenge is not fixed, the base64url value MUST include padding.
+As an Authentication Parameter (`auth-param` from {{!RFC9110}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
+This challenge value MUST be unique for every 401 HTTP response to prevent replay attacks.
 This attribute is required for all challenges.

-- "token-key", which is a quoted string containing a base64url encoding of the public key for use with the issuance protocol indicated by the challenge.
-Since the length of the key is not fixed, the base64url data MUST include padding.
+- "token-key", which contains a base64url encoding of the public key for use with the issuance protocol indicated by the challenge.
+Since the length of the key is not fixed, the base64url value MUST include padding.
+As an Authentication Parameter (`auth-param` from {{!RFC9110}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
 This attribute MAY be omitted in deployments where clients are able to retrieve the issuer key using an out-of-band mechanism.

 - "max-age", an optional attribute that consists of the number of seconds for which the challenge will be accepted by the origin.